Is Google Vault a Backup Solution?

 Google Vault is an archiving and an eDiscovery tool that retains data for as long as necessary.
 Its goal is not to restore data quickly but to retain business-critical data in an organized way so that searching for a specific item becomes easier when there is a need for it in the future.

-Let’s look at all the possible differences between archive and backup:
+Let’s look at all the possible differences between backup and Google Vault:

 |Companies backup what is currently important for them||Companies archive what is not currently important for them|